TarHeelIllustrated - Future Tar Heels' Weekend Results

 Future Tar Heels' Weekend Results

-North Carolina has 5 signees from the class of 2021 and four commitments from the class of 2022 participating in the spring 2021 football season.
-Most were in action this week.
+North Carolina has five signees from the class of 2021 and four commitments from the class of 2022 participating in the spring 2021 football season.
+Most were in action this weekend.

 THI takes a look at how they did in their gridiron matchups.